 Everyone got to play and win prizes.
 They got to play 11 games.

-- Ring a Toy - if the kids got a ring all the way around a Beanie Baby or other toy, they won the toy
+- Ring a Toy - If the kids got a ring all the way around a Beanie Baby or other toy, they won the toy.
+This was a crowd favorite although it was a very challenging game.

-- Lollipop Pull - we painted dots on the bottom of some of the lollipops and kids won a prize if they got a dot
+- Lollipop Pull - Ee painted dots on the bottom of some of the lollipops and kids won a prize if they got a dot.

-- Grab and Win - we filled plastic eyeball eggs and pumpkins with candy, toys and gold coins.
+- Grab and Win - Ee filled plastic eyeball eggs and pumpkins with candy, toys, and gold coins.

 We also bought two 10 by 20 foot EZ-Up tents to set up this year being we usually have over 100 guests.
 This year our crowd was much smaller (only 60 guests) and it was really cold, but the tents still came in handy.
 We felt that they were a good investment being they cost ⅓ of what it would have cost to rent a tent for the party.
 I'm sure we'll put them to good use for future parties too.